 - Illegal goods, such as counterfeit goods and narcotics

-- Jewellery, costume jewellery, watches, and objects constructed of precious metal and/or stones with a value in excess of £4,000 per waybill
+- Jewellery, costume jewellery, watches, and objects constructed of precious metal and stones with a value of over £4,000 per waybill

-- Laptop computers – No more than 2 laptop computers per package.
-Each package may not contain more than 1 lithiumion battery per laptop which must be contained within the laptop.
-No more than two packages per consignment.
+- Laptop computers – No more than two laptop computers per package.
+Each package may not contain more than one lithium-ion battery per laptop.
+No more than two bags per consignment.
 The shipment must not exceed £5,000 per waybill

 - Lithium batteries

 - All lithium metal batteries.
 Lithium metal batteries are generally non-rechargeable and contain metallic lithium

 - Loose lithium-ion batteries.
 Lithium-ion cells do not contain metallic lithium and are rechargeable.
 These include power banks, USB chargers etc